Visiting Dunhuang: Unlocking the Mysteries of the Library Cave

 Another set of documents touch on the diplomatic exchanges between Dunhuang and the Kingdom of Khotan about 1,800 kilometers to the west (near what is now Xinjiang).
 From them we learn of intermarriage alliances that strengthened diplomatic relationships between the two silk road oases.

-The star of the show is the Diamond Sutra, a Mahayana Buddhist text, the oldest bound book in existence, dating to May 11, 868.
-“It comes with a beautifully illustrated frontispiece and it’s a complete document,” says Doumy, noting that it was printed from carved woodblock and contains a discussion between the Buddha and his elderly disciples.
+The star of the show is the Diamond Sutra, a Mahayana Buddhist text, the oldest, complete printed book with a date, dating to May 11, 868.
+“It comes with a beautifully illustrated frontispiece and it’s a complete document,” says Doumy, noting that it was printed from carved woodblock and contains a discussion between the Buddha and his elderly disciple.
 The frontispiece depicts the sermon, with Buddha addressing an assembly under a canopy of trees.

 Towards the end of the sermon, a disciple named Subhūti asked how the sutra should be known.
 He was told to call it “The Diamond of Transcendent Wisdom,” because its teaching “will cut like a diamond blade through worldly illusion to illuminate what is real and everlasting.”